hsigeman/findZX/README.md

-# snakemake pipeline for detection of sex-linked regions
+# Snakemake Pipeline for Detection of Sex-Linked Regions

 Modification of the pipeline used in Sigeman et. al (2020).